EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 ./deploy/eoepca/eoepca-protection.sh apply "<eric-id>" "<bob-id>" "<public-ip>" "<domain>"
 ```

+## Post-deploy Manual Steps

+The scripted deployment has been designed, as far as possible, to automate the configuration of the deployed components.
+However, there remain some steps that must be performed manually after the scripted deployment has completed...

+* Fix the setting `UMA Resource Lifetime` - change `2592000` -> `2147483647` secs
+* Fix the setting `Authentication method for the Token Endpoint`  for the `ApplicationHub` - `client_secret_post` -> `client_secret_basic`
+* Add groups `group-1`, `group-2`, `group-3` to ApplicationHub, and add users `eric`, `bob` to these groups

 ## Create User Workspaces

 The protection steps created the test users `eric` and `bob`.
 For completeness we use the Workspace API to create their user workspaces, which hold their personal resources (data, processing results, etc.) within the platform - see [Workspace](../eoepca/workspace.md).